Hand washing: Effectiveness in healthcare settings

 To reduce the spread of pathogens, it is better to wash the hands or use a hand antiseptic before and after tending to a sick person.

 For control of staphylococcal infections in hospitals, it has been found that the greatest benefit from hand-cleansing came from the first 20% of washing, and that very little additional benefit was gained when hand cleansing frequency was increased beyond 35%.
 Washing with plain soap results in more than triple the rate of bacterial infectious disease transmitted to food as compared to washing with antibacterial soap.

 Comparing hand-rubbing with alcohol-based solution with hand washing with antibacterial soap for a median time of 30 seconds each showed that the alcohol hand-rubbing reduced bacterial contamination 26% more than the antibacterial soap.
-But soap and water is more effective than alcohol-based hand rubs for reducing H1N1 influenza A virus and Clostridium difficile spores from hands.
+But soap and water is more effective than alcohol-based hand rubs for reducing H1N1 influenza A virus and Clostridioides difficile spores from hands.

 Interventions to improve hand hygiene in healthcare settings can involve education for staff on hand washing, increasing the availability of alcohol-based hand rub, and written and verbal reminders to staff.
 There is a need for more research into which of these interventions are most effective in different healthcare settings.